mdsol/mauth-client-ruby/doc/mauth-client_CLI.md

-# MAuth-Client CLI Tool
+# Mauth-Client CLI Tool

-MAuth-Client provides a Command Line Interface (CLI) tool to make MAuth-signed requests and verify MAuth-signed responses.
+Mauth-Client provides a Command Line Interface (CLI) tool to make Mauth-signed requests and verify Mauth-signed responses.

 ## Installation

-The MAuth-Client CLI is part of the MAuth Client gem, refer to [the README](../README.md#installation) for installation instructions.
+The Mauth-Client CLI is part of the Mauth Client gem, refer to [the README](../README.md#installation) for installation instructions.

 ## Configuration

 The CLI is configured with a [mauth.yml](./mauth.yml.md) file - see its page for instructions.

-The MAuth-Client CLI tool looks for the configuration file in several places:
+The Mauth-Client CLI tool looks for the configuration file in several places:

 - if an environment variable `MAUTH_CONFIG_YML` points to an existing file, mauth-client will use that file if it exists.
 - if you have a file `~/.mauth_config.yml` then it will use that.
 This is useful if you have your own mauth key.